-Attribute Type Description Page ‡ Action A pointer to a program that is to be invoked at object creation or other user-specified times.
-140 A1 Alphanumeric A single line of text up to 1000 characters.
+Attribute Type Description Page A1 Alphanumeric A single line of text up to 1000 characters.
 141 15 Date A date, the format of which (including length, default, minimum, and maximum values) can be defined by the administrator.
-142 Graphic Holds graphics or OLE data captured from RM Import.
+142 0 File Attachment Holds a file to be accessed from RM Browser.
+142 H Group Like a list attribute, but composed of a series of sub attributes.
+The choices available to the user depend upon the selections they made in the higher level, or parent, attributes within the group attribute.
 143 胃 List A list of values configured by the administrator for user selection.
-146 1.2 Numeric Accepts only numeric values.
-149 T Text A block of text up to 64Kb in size.
-150 0 File Attachment Holds a file to be accessed from RM Browser.
-142 H. Group Like a list attribute, but composed of a series of sub attributes.
-The choices available to the user depend upon the selections they made in the higher level, or parent, attributes within the group attribute.
-143
+145 1.2 Numeric Accepts only numeric values.
+148 T Text A block of text up to 64Kb in size.
+149 @ User A list of user names, which can be configured by group or individual user names.
+149